Head of Department

 Science has the profound ability to offer not just an illuminating account of the origins and development of life and the universe, but also the mental tools to become a scientifically literate citizen who is able to assess the validity of claim and counterclaim on the basis of evidence.
 The aim of the science department is to deliver a broad and deep understanding of the scientific endeavour to explain the facts of reality.

-Our students study GCSE science with a large proportion of students opting for triple science.
-During these studies students will further develop their scientific skills and there is a strong focus on using practical work to learn skills of experimental design, skills in handling more advanced equipment, collecting and analysing data and drawing conclusions from evidence and evaluating the validity of findings.
-A high percentage of our students go on to study Sciences at further education and we have two different pathways to cater for the future educational or employment aspirations of all our students.
+Our pupils study GCSE science with a large proportion of pupils opting for triple science.
+During these studies pupils will further develop their scientific skills and there is a strong focus on using practical work to learn skills of experimental design, skills in handling more advanced equipment, collecting and analysing data and drawing conclusions from evidence and evaluating the validity of findings.
+A high percentage of our pupils go on to study Sciences at further education and we have two different pathways to cater for the future educational or employment aspirations of all our pupils.

-The science department believes that all our students are entitled to the benefits of a rigorous scientific education, to equip them with the skills to navigate the modern technological world.
+The science department believes that all our pupils are entitled to the benefits of a rigorous scientific education, to equip them with the skills to navigate the modern technological world.